Columbus Circle: History

-Eno's traffic plan
+Conversion to traffic circle

 In November 1904, due to the high speeds of cars passing through the circle, the New York City Police Department added tightly spaced electric lights on the inner side of the circle, surrounding the column.

-The current circle was redesigned in 1905 by William Phelps Eno, a businessman who pioneered many early innovations in road safety and traffic control.
+The circle was altered in 1905 by William Phelps Eno, a businessman who pioneered many early innovations in road safety and traffic control.
 In a 1920 book, Eno writes that prior to the implementation of his plan, traffic went around the circle in both directions, causing accidents almost daily.
 The 1905 plan, which he regarded as temporary, created a counterclockwise traffic pattern with a "safety zone" in the center of the circle for cars stopping; however, the circle was too narrow for the normal flow of traffic.
 Eno also wrote of a permanent plan, with the safety zones on the outside as well as clearly delineated pedestrian crossings.
 The redesign marked the first true one-way traffic circle to be constructed anywhere, implementing the ideas of Eugène Hénard.
 In this second scheme, the public space within the circle, around the monument, was almost as small as the monument's base.

 The rotary traffic plan was not successful.
 A New York Times article in June 1929 stated that the "Christopher Columbus [monument] is safe and serene, but he's the only thing in the Circle that is."
 At the time, there were eight entrance and exit points to Columbus Circle: two each from 59th Street/Central Park South, to the west and east; Broadway, to the northwest and southeast; Eighth Avenue/Central Park West, to the south and north; and within Central Park to the northeast.
 Moreover, streetcars on the former three streets did not go counterclockwise around the rotary, but rather, both tracks of all three streetcar routes went around one side of the monument, creating frequent conflicts between streetcars and automobiles using the rotary in opposite directions.
 The police officers patrolling the circle had to manage the 58,000 cars that entered Columbus Circle every 12 hours.

 As part of a plan to reorganize traffic in the "Columbus-Central Park Zone", Eno's circular-traffic plan was abolished in November 1929, and traffic was allowed to go around the circle in both directions.
 Central Park West, a one-way street that formerly carried southbound traffic into the circle, was now one-way northbound.
 The bidirectional entrance roads into Central Park, which fed into northbound and eastbound West Drive, were both changed to one-way streets because West Drive had been changed from bidirectional to one-way southbound and eastbound.
 Traffic going straight through Columbus Circle was forced to go around the left side of the monument, while any traffic making turns from the circle had to go counterclockwise around the rotary using the right side.